Center for Leadership & Community Engagement

 CE (Community Engagement) Designation Courses

-Community-engaged scholarly work is viewed at Rollins as any scholarly pursuits that occur in partnership with community to advance knowledge, awareness, and/or solutions.
-Faculty involvement is at the center of the community engagement initiative at Rollins.
-Since 2006, over 74% of all Rollins faculty have been involved in at least one aspect of community engagement through service-learning, community-based research, professional development, immersion, or campus/community partnership.
-In addition, over the last seven years every major at Rollins has offered at least one academic course with a community experience.
-Because of this deep, institutional commitment, Rollins has been recognized with a number of national recognitions for community engagement, including Carnegie Classification for Community Engagement.
+At Rollins, community-engaged scholarly work is viewed as any scholarly pursuit that occurs in partnership with community to advance knowledge, awareness, and/or solutions.
+Faculty involvement is at the center of the initiative.
+Since 2006, over 74% of all Rollins faculty have been involved in at least one aspect of community engagement, through service-learning, community-based research, professional development, immersion, or campus/community partnership.
+In addition, every major at Rollins has offered at least one academic course with a community experience.
+Because of this deep, institutional commitment, Rollins has been recognized with a number of national recognitions for community engagement, including the Carnegie Classification for Community Engagement.

-At Rollins, courses with a community engagement component are being offered under the designation CE (Community Engagement) in the Rollins Course Catalogue.
-As a part of CE courses, students will apply what they are learning in the classroom with the community through service-learning, research, civic participation, and be involved in active dialogue and reflection.
+Courses with a community engagement component are offered in the Rollins Course Catalogue under the designation CE.
+As a part of CE courses, students will apply what they learn in the classroom with the community through service-learning, research, civic participation, and also through active dialogue and reflection.
 CE courses engage students in roughly 15-30 hrs of direct community-based work throughout the semester with non-profit organizations throughout Central Florida.
 Learning is assessed by the faculty member based on students’ ability to connect course curriculum and theory to practice.

 Courses meeting the standards listed below are considered for the designation of Community Engagement at Rollins College: